 June 20, 2019 at 1:11 PM

-Most websites or apps lately have a chat function, whether that be a chatbot or a live chat function.
+Most websites or apps lately have a chat function, whether that be an AI-powered chatbot or a live chat function.
 But many people (and some businesses) don’t know the difference between the two and aren’t sure when they are talking to (or have installed) a bot or an agent.

 In this blog, I discuss the main differences between the two and how to choose which type of chat function is best for your business.